Zaquan Adha: Malaysian Armed Forces

 In December 2011, it was announced that Zaquan signed a contract with the Malaysia Premier League team, Malaysian Armed Forces FA.
 He has helped the club win the 2012 Malaysia Premier League title and reach the 2012 Malaysia Cup final before losing to Kelantan 3–2.

 Johor Darul Ta'zim

 For the 2013 season, Zaquan joined the rebranded club Johor Darul Ta'zim F.C. along with his twin brother.
 He suffered an ACL injury on April and left out for the rest of the season.

-Johor Darul Ta'zim II

 On 9 November 2013, it was announced that Zaquan was demoted to Johor Darul Ta'zim II in the Malaysia Premier League after one season playing for Johor Darul Ta'zim.

 Perak TBG

 On 21 December 2016, Zaquan signed a one-year contract with Malaysia Super League club Perak.
 He scored his first goal for his new club in a 2–2 draw against Felda United.
 He then converted a penalty against Selangor FA in a 1–0 victory against the Red Giants.